Stocks rise before State of the Union

 In Asia on Tuesday, markets in Hong Kong and China are closed for the Lunar New Year holiday.
 Japan’s Nikkei ended 0.2 percent lower.

-In Europe, London’s FTSE added 1.2 percent, Germany’s DAX gained 1 percent and France’s CAC was up 0.9 percent.
+In Europe, the major markets ended the day with gains.
+London’s FTSE added 2 percent, Germany’s DAX gained 1.7 percent and France’s CAC was up 1.7 percent.